-In this Shattering Myths Blog, we are talking about vaccinations and the anti-vaxxer movement.
+We are talking about vaccinations and the Anti-vaxxer movement.
+Are they right?

 Let’s start with a little bit of history.
 Diseases have plagued humanity (pun intended), since we decided to live together in tight groups and in close proximity with our livestock.
 Diseases existed before that too but because human beings were nomadic and lived in smaller groups, without animals, the dangers of pandemics were significantly lower.
 Larger groups and more animals meant that we were exposed to disease causing vectors.
 Everyone has heard of the plague (both pneumonic and bubonic) and how it devastated global populations many times in history.

 Smallpox was another disease that caused disfigurement and / or death.
 The search for its cure had started in 10th – 11th CE China, when a Song Dynasty chancellor Wang Dan lost his son to it.
 He wanted to save the rest of his family, so he summoned physicians, wise men and magicians from across the land to come up with a cure.

 Early attempts to prevent the disease were practiced in China, India and the Middle East and involved inoculation (or variolation), which meant causing a mild infection (with smallpox) in order to create immunity.
 In the 1720s, this was introduced to the US and England.

 Inoculation involved serious risks of infection in the patient and of infecting others.
 In 1798, Edward Jenner created the first ever vaccine and used it successfully.
 He had observed that milkmaids were generally immune to smallpox and realised that this was because they had been infected with the much less virulent cowpox, which he then used to develop the vaccine.
 This meant that the dangers of inoculations, which involved actually infecting the patient with smallpox, were curtailed significantly.